-The quality of the Theatre 0n Ice performance requires the music, theme and choreography to be consistent with one another and give the feeling of harmony and balance.
-No one aspect on the performance should be redundant.
-The goal is to transcend the literal and to create emotion.
-Theatre on Ice must be adapted to the specific dynamic of figure skating: Quality of gliding and edges, speed, ease and amplitude of movements.
+- The quality of the Theatre On Ice performance requires the music, theme and choreography to be consistent with one another and give the feeling of harmony and balance.
+No singular type of element should dominate the performance.
+The goal is to transcend the literal and to create emotion. - Theatre On Ice should utilize the following: Quality of gliding and edges, speed, ease and amplitude of movements.
 It must also look for the proper treatment of groups, and for a good variety in the use of the different elements of skating.
-The quality of edge, speed, ease and flow of movement should enhance the performance and there should be a balanced incorporation of groups.
-The performance should be an original work or an interpretation using a unique style.
-The choreography should be able to stand alone, and the music, costumes and scenery should be used to enhance the overall performance.
-There is no limit to the number of free skating, pairs, ice dance or synchronized skating elements used in the routine; however, judges will evaluate the congruity of all elements used to the chosen theme and music.
-Any imbalance of any one element will be reflected in the scoring.
-Likewise, any over use of highlighting, e.g. skater(s) performing solo elements without connection to story, theme, music and other skaters for the purpose of increasing the technical mark, will result in a deduction of .1 on the technical score.
+The quality of edge, speed, ease and flow of movement should enhance the performance and there should be a balanced incorporation of groups. - The performance should be an original work or an interpretation of an existing work.
+The music, costumes and scenery should be used to enhance the overall performance. - Technical elements are defined as jumps, spins, lifts, steps or edge elements performed by at least three skaters. - There is no limit to the number of free skating, pairs, ice dance or synchronized skating elements used in the program; however, judges will evaluate the congruity of all elements used to enhance the chosen theme and music.
+Programs containing overuse of technical elements without relationship to music, theme, story or other skaters for the sole purpose of increasing the technical mark will be negatively reflected in the judges' marks. - Use of highlighting (the performance of solo elements by the same skater (or small group of skaters)) without connection to story, theme, music and other skaters for the purpose of increasing the technical mark will be negatively reflected in judges' overall evaluation of the program.